cstkennedy/cs330-examples/Review-06-CPP-Shapes/README.md

    - The recording is available at <https://youtu.be/wuabT0msdC8>.

  - **Example 9**
+    - Implement `transform_if`
     - Modern C++ additions, including:
-      - `std::array`
-      -  tuple unpacking
+      -  tuple unpacking (structured bindings)
       - `string_view`
-    - The recording is available at <>.
+    - The recording is available at <https://youtu.be/aZC58P9kNzg>.